-Prior to starting the budget plan it’s important to ask yourself the questions above.
+Prior to starting the budget calculation it’s important to ask yourself the questions above.
 A strong budget will seek to meet the expectations of its evaluators and prove that the budget and its funding is in line with the project objectives and goals.
 A good budget proves that you’d be able to effectively and efficiently manage funding to successfully accomplish the project goals.
 You’ll need to demonstrate to funders that you’ll be able to stay on target and follow through with your objectives; basically that your project is worthy of their support.
 The best way to do this is to make sure that costs are reasonable, transparent, allowable, and related to the research proposal.

-Start the budget planning process by examining and considering your project activities and their costs
+Start the budget calculation process by examining and considering your project activities and their costs

 What to ask yourself:

 - What are the costs of the project activities?

 It can be difficult to switch between goals and objectives to activities, but once the project outline is clear, planning the budget will become easier.
 One of the easiest and most logical ways to plan a budget for your proposal is to start estimating resources and costs to each of your project activities.
-This is why the first solid outline of your project schedule with activities and deliverables is a vital step before budgeting.
+This is why the first solid outline of your project schedule with activities and deliverables is a vital step before budget calculation.

 Choose the right tool to prepare, modify, and manage your budget